logo

 Microgaming vs. Playtech - Which Games Developer Is Better? image

-Side-by-Side Snapshot
+Ireland's Side-by-Side Snapshot

 Microgaming's earlier establishment in 1994 makes it a true pioneer in online gaming, launching one of the first online casinos and establishing many industry standards that remain today.
 However, the company has undergone significant structural changes, particularly with the 2022 sale of its Quickfire platform to Games Global, which now handles content distribution.
+For players in the Republic of Ireland, this means the games remain, but the direct provider relationship has shifted.

 Playtech's later entry in 1999 allowed it to learn from early market developments and build a more integrated approach from the ground up.
 Its public listing on the London Stock Exchange reflects its broader corporate ambitions and provides the capital for extensive R&D investments.
 The massive difference in employee count—8,300 versus 200—illustrates Playtech's evolution into a comprehensive technology provider rather than just a game developer.

-Game Library & Variety
+Game Library & Variety for Irish Players

 Game Distribution by Category